ysharplanguage/FastJsonParser/README.md

 Although it is promisingly fast, please note this parser/deserializer is still experimental, also.

 I do *not* recommend it for any use in production, at this stage.
-This may evolve soon, but for one thing to begin with, it's in need of more extensive JSON conformance tests.
+This may or may not evolve soon, but for one thing to begin with, it's in need of more extensive JSON conformance tests.

-That being said, feel free to fork / bugfix / augment / improve it at your own will.
+That being said, you can feel free to fork / bugfix / augment / improve it at your own will.

 (You only risk to have some fun doing it, after all. :)